Chhattoo25/Chhattoo25/README.md

 ___
-- 👨‍💻 All of my projects are available at [https://github.com/Chhattoo25?tab=repositories](https://github.com/Chhattoo25?tab=repositories)
+- 👨‍💻 All of my projects are available at [Repositories](https://github.com/Chhattoo25?tab=repositories)

-- 💬 Ask me about **JavaScript, React, NodeJS, MongoDB, Express**
+- 💬 Ask me about **JavaScript, React, Redux,NodeJS, MongoDB, Express**

 - 📫 How to reach me **chhatrapal25825@gmail.com**